Friends of the Rouge

 Northern Spring Peeper

 The spring peeper is Michigan’s smallest frog (0.75 – 1.38 in. long) but is also the loudest.
-Peepers are found in brushy and woodland ponds and call most energetically at night.
 They can be distinguished from the western chorus frog by the x-shaped mark on the back.
 The spring peeper “peeps” or jingles.
-When they…
+When they are in full chorus, the sound can be unbearably loud and make it difficult to distinguish any other species, especially the western chorus frog.

 Wood Frog